maguire-lab/invasive_group_a_streptococcus/README.md

 [![DOI](https://zenodo.org/badge/844735688.svg)](https://zenodo.org/doi/10.5281/zenodo.13345999)

+All samples uploaded to SRA under BioProject PRJNA1149826

 Our goal is to perform genomic analyses of all Streptococcus pyogenes isolates sequenced at the Shared Hospital Laboratory as of 2024-01-22.

 ## Bactopia